Bake Play Smile

 Can I make caramel pudding ahead of time?

 Yes.
-Bake, cool, and refrigerate for up to 2 days.
+Bake, cool and refrigerate for up to 2 days.
 Reheat before serving, but expect a little less sauce after storing.

 Can I make it gluten-free or dairy-free?

-How do I know it's cooked?
+How do I know when it's cooked?

 More Winter Dessert Recipes